 Introduction to String Instruments

 String instruments are fundamental to almost every genre of music.
 They can be plucked, bowed, or strummed, producing melodies that range from the delicate to the powerful.
 From the warmth of an acoustic guitar to the soaring highs of a violin, strings have a way of pulling you in.
 These instruments are the backbone of classical music, rock, jazz, folk, and so much more.
-In this section, we’ll be giving into the different types of string instruments.
+In this section, we’ll be going into the different types of string instruments.

 Popular String Instruments